Navigation

 PE

-Our PE days are Monday and Thursday this term.
+Our PE days are Monday this term as well as having many opportunities to test our gross motor skills in outside area.
 This is a change from the autumn term.
-With a change from one teacher led class and one specialist coach led class to two specialist teacher led classes.
 The children are already meeting their daily and weekly active time through daily activities and their PE lesson on Monday.
-In reception children will be spending time in addition to their PE lesson on Mondays by taking part in dance, yoga and the daily mile through the week to promote the importance of being active.
+In reception, children will be spending time in addition to their PE lesson on Mondays by taking part in dance, yoga and the daily mile through the week to promote the importance of being active.
 This will continue to meet children's needs above and beyond.

 Children should bring their PE kit to school at the beginning of each half term; it will be kept safely on their peg.
 PE kit should include a white t-shirt or polo, jogging bottoms (as the spring time is normally very cold) and black plimsolls.